sethstephanz/Frenchr/README.md

 # Frenchr
-App to help me practice French stuff every day
+Now that DL is fully evil, I'm building this app to help me practice French stuff every day